Is nicotine a stimulant or depressant?

 It’s true that smoking can decrease your dopamine levels, leading to depression, but can smoking cessation (quitting) cause depression?

-Nicotine withdrawal is the predominant cause of depression after quitting smoking.
 Your brain becomes dependent on nicotine connecting to neurotransmitters and creating dopamine; there is a period where your levels must adjust.
-This often reflects the implications of depression.

 As many use smoking as a means of escape or stress management, individuals find that without this medium, there is no way to facilitate elevated levels of frustration.
 This may provoke anxious behaviour, stress and anger.